fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 The next thing is to start serving the seed data (found [here](https://github.com/fullstack-hy2020/misc/blob/master/diaryentries.json)) from the app.
 We shall fetch the data and save it to file <i>data/diaries.json</i>

-We will not write the code that does the actual data manipulation to router, but instead create a <i>service</i> that takes care of the data manipulation.
+We will not write the code that does the actual data manipulation to the router, but instead create a <i>service</i> that takes care of the data manipulation.
 It is quite a common pattern to separate the "business logic" from router code to own modules that are quite often called <i>services</i>.
 The name service originates from [Domain driven design](https://en.wikipedia.org/wiki/Domain-driven_design) and was made popular by the [Spring](https://spring.io/) framework.

 Let us create directory <i>src/services</i> and inside it the file <i>diaryService.ts</i> with two functions that are needed in fetching and saving the diaries: